JaimeV365/segmentor/docs/development/ProjectStructure.md

 # Project Structure Documentation

 ## Overview
-This document outlines the organization and structure of the Apostles Model project.
+This document outlines the organization and structure of the Segmentor project.

 ## Directory Structure
 ```
-apostles-model/
+segmentor/
 ├── docs/
 │   ├── architecture/
 │   ├── components/